quickwit-oss/quickwit/docs/reference/index-config.md

 - the default search fields `default_search_fields`: if no field name is specified in your query, these fields will be used for search
 - whether or not the original JSON document is stored or not in the index by setting `store_source` to true or false.

 This config can be expressed as a json file given to the `new` Quickwit command.
-Here is a example of a doc mapper for a logging dataset:
+Here is a example of a json config for a logging dataset:

 ```
 {